Kotomaro/interactive-voice-api/README.md

  - Lambda

 Once the deployment is successful, make note of the URL endpoint displayed on console to access your API.

+## Testing

+The application has Cucumber tests that can be run from a console with the command `npm run test-cucumber`.
+This will run the Scenarios defined in subCustomer.feature file, following the step definitions found inside the step_definitions folder, in the subCustomerSteps.js file.